 Below is an example of creating an L2TP/IPSec VPN connection on a Windows 10 computer.

 Right-click on the 'Start' button, select 'Network Connections' and on the screen that appears, 'VPN'.

 Select 'Add a VPN connection'.

 In the connection settings, select 'Windows (built-in)' as the VPN service provider.
 Enter a name for the connection, for example, 'Home segment'.
-Enter the domain name or IP address of your Keenetic, in our example — 'myworknow.keenetic.link'.
+Enter the domain name or IP address of your Keenetic in our example — 'myworknow.keenetic.link'.
 Select the VPN type — 'L2TP/IPSec with pre-shared key'.
-Enter the pre-shared key for IPSec that you created and recorded during configuration of the Keenetic VPN server.
+Enter the pre-shared key for IPSec that you created and recorded during the configuration of the Keenetic VPN server.
 Next, enter the username (that is allowed to connect to the VPN) and its password.
 Click the 'Save' button.

 To establish a connection, click the 'Connect' button.

 It is possible to connect to a VPN server with a private IP address from the Internet if the parent router has a public IP and port forwarding rule configured for the private address of your Keenetic.
 L2TP/IPSec requires UDP 500 and UDP 4500 forwarding.
 Another option is to forward all ports and protocols, which on some routers is called DMZ.

 A typical example of such a router is a CDCEthernet modem.
 It can receive a public address from a mobile operator and assign a private address to the Keenetic router.
 Port forwarding configuration depends on the modem.
 Some modems forward all ports without additional configuration, others need to be set up in their web interface.
 And there are those where port forwarding is not provided at all.

 If the forwarding is configured correctly, you can try to establish a VPN connection to the external public IP address of the router.
 It will forward it to the Keenetic's private address.